isabella-helliwell/kickstarter-analysis/README.md

           for each defined goal range, see Graph 6.
         * It can be useful to look closer to the goal ranges wehre success rate is higher and find out if there is any links to other parameters, see Graph 7 for a plot for funding goal in the range of $0-$20000
         * The graph does not limit our findings to any specific country.
-Different countries might have different trends, see Graphs 7.
+Different countries might have different trends.

- ## Additional Graphs
+ # 5. Additional Graphs

+       Shown below are some graphs that was discussed in the limitation chapters.
+Note that only a handful of additional graphs are shown below.
+One can create many more plots to answer more specific questions regarding the data sets provided in this task.

 #### Graph 3
 ![image](https://user-images.githubusercontent.com/85843030/123555234-7a0e9c00-d752-11eb-98fa-7effbdd43fba.png)